-In this work also the Perceptual Linear Prediction (PLP) features are extracted from the input signal, where the wind wav file is inputted to the feature extraction techniques PLP.
-PLP with different dimensional feature values will be calculated for the given wav file.
-Figures(12) shows the gradient in accuracy according to the number of coefficients that calculated by PLP method.
-The best accuracy rat with 13 PLP coefficients with CNN model, as shown in figure (13)
+In the present study also the PLP features are obtained from input signal, where the wind wav file is inputted to the feature extraction approaches PLP.
+PLP with different dimensional feature values will be computed for the given wav file.
+Figures 12 shows the gradient in accuracy according to the number of coefficients that calculated by PLP method.
+The best accuracy rat with13 PLP coefficients with CNN model, as shown in figure 13.